adedomin/monjs/README.md

 Using
 -----

-By default, the config has it listen on port 9001.
+By default, the config has the program listen on port 9001.

-When hitting the index page, you sohuld be prompted for you api key, which was set in the config.
+When hitting the index page, you should be prompted for the api key, which was set in the config.

 Hosts
 -----

-Hosts are just simple documents with a alias (hostname), an address (your.domain.tld or some ip) and extra variables (you can put extra information your services can use to check the health of your host).
+Hosts are just simple documents with an alias (hostname), an address (your.domain.tld or some ip) and extra variables (you can put extra information your services can use to check the health of your host).

     # example host
     # note that extra_vars should be lowercase only